Ey-Jay/rickysquest/README.md

 # Ricky's Quest

 Ricky's Quest is a Rick and Morty game developed by [Erick Jansen](https://github.com/Ey-Jay), [Joss Doebler](https://github.com/jossdoe), and [Justin Horn](https://github.com/JustinHorn).
-We used the [Rick and Morty free GRAPHQL API](https://rickandmortyapi.com/documentation) the characters data.
+We used the [Rick and Morty free GRAPHQL API](https://rickandmortyapi.com/documentation) to get the characters data.
 We are using [Google Firebae](https://firebase.google.com/) for Authentication and Database.
 Our frontend is written using React, bootstrapped using [Create React App](https://github.com/facebook/create-react-app).

 We are hosted on Netlify and using Netlify Functions.